joedski/creeperhost-aries-js/API_COMMAND_REFERENCE.md

 - `os/gethdd`
 	- No additional parameters.
 	- Response Values on Success
-		- `free` String or Number, the amount of HD Space still free, expressed in (unit?).
+		- `free` String or Number, the amount of HD Space still free, expressed in kilobytes.
-		- `used` String or Number, the amount of HD Space currently used, expressed in (unit?).
+		- `used` String or Number, the amount of HD Space currently used, expressed in kilobytes.
 - `os/getcpu`
 	- No additional parameters.
 	- Response Values on Success